lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 author: David Lettier
 ---

-# Demo and Codebase
+## The final product

 ![](/images/2016-04-24-k-means-from-scratch/demo.gif){.post-img .post-img-limit .post-img-small}

-If you would like to play with the k-means clustering algorithm in your browser, try out the visually interactive [demo](http://www.lettier.com/kmeans).
+You can play with the final build at [lettier.com/kmeans](http://www.lettier.com/kmeans).
-All of the code for the demo is hosted on [GitHub](https://github.com/lettier/interactivekmeans).
+All of its source is stored on [GitHub](https://github.com/lettier/interactivekmeans).
-Stars are always appreciated.

-# K-Means
+## K-Means

-An unsupervised machine learning technique that clusters (hopefully) similar items/data-points given.
+K-Means is an unsupervised machine learning technique that (hopefully) clusters similar items/data-points given.
-The entire algorithm consists of three major steps:
+The entire algorithm consists of the following three major steps.

 * Initialization
 * Assignment